Nadine Seiler hopes she’s wrong

 2nd class citizen

 Although her life in the U.S. has been anything but easy, Nadine insists she’s been very lucky.
-“I don’t have financial luck—I have never been able to win money or anything like that—but I have luck with circumstance.”
+“I don’t have financial luck—I have never been able to win money or anything like that—I have luck with circumstance.”
 But the obstacles she’s overcome suggest that more than luck is at play—and Nadine is clearly smarter than she admits.

 She’s been consistently working since she was a teenager; her first job after she came to the U.S. was pulling plastic off of jackets ahead of the steamer at a Members Only factory.
 When she was transferred to the mending department, an older coworker would pass the workday by telling Nadine all of her personal problems and occasionally crying.

-She was hired to be a home aid to an elderly woman and moved from majority-Black neighborhoods to white ones and back again with the help of newspaper ads in which she began to solicit opportunities instead of simply going whichever way the wind blew her.
-A job at a furniture store led to a meet-cute with her first husband: he was a customer and she thought he was so attractive she faked a bathroom break just to get a better look at him.
+She was hired to be a home aide to an elderly woman and moved from majority-Black neighborhoods to white ones and back again with the help of newspaper ads in which she began to solicit opportunities instead of simply going whichever way the wind blew her.
+A job at a furniture store led to her first marriage (he was a customer).

 Over the course of their contentious, years-long coupling, his carelessness got her suddenly evicted from an apartment and he cheated on her constantly.
 Their marriage may have been unstable but it was Nadine’s final hurdle to clear in her path to citizenship.